lightninglabs/lightning-api/source/rest/index.html.md

     "receipt": <byte>,
     "r_preimage": <byte>,
     "r_hash": <byte>,
-    "value": <int64>,
+    "value": <string>,
     "settled": <boolean>,
-    "creation_date": <int64>,
+    "creation_date": <string>,
-    "settle_date": <int64>,
+    "settle_date": <string>,
     "payment_request": <string>,
     "description_hash": <byte>,
-    "expiry": <int64>,
+    "expiry": <string>,
     "fallback_addr": <string>,
-    "cltv_expiry": <uint64>,
+    "cltv_expiry": <string>,
     "route_hints": <array RouteHint>,
     "private": <boolean>,
-    "add_index": <uint64>,
+    "add_index": <string>,
-    "settle_index": <uint64>,
+    "settle_index": <string>,
-    "amt_paid": <int64>,
+    "amt_paid": <string>,
+    "amt_paid_sat": <string>,
+    "amt_paid_msat": <string>,
 }
 ```

 ### GET /v1/invoices/subscribe
-* SubscribeInvoices returns a uni-directional stream (sever -> client) for notifying the client of newly added/settled invoices.
+* SubscribeInvoices returns a uni-directional stream (server -> client) for notifying the client of newly added/settled invoices.
 The caller can optionally specify the add_index and/or the settle_index.
 If the add_index is specified, then we'll first start by sending add invoice events for all invoices with an add_index greater than the specified value.
 If the settle_index is specified, the next, we'll send out all settle events for invoices with a settle_index greater than the specified value.
 One or both of these fields can be set.
 If no fields are set, then we'll only send out the latest add/settle events.

 Field | Type | Placement | Description
 ----- | ---- | --------- | -----------